Tuesday, January 13, 2026

 Before too much was made of his fortune.

-We pulled a J Paul move inside
+We pulled a J Paul move

-As he would have spoken here, to no one.
+By his silent quotes, as he would have spoken here, to no one.

 He bought Doheny’s interests after his disgrace at Teapot Dome,

-“Dead Man’s Curve,” “Surfin’ USA” – But the wind in California
+Of “Dead Man’s Curve,” “Surfin’ USA” – But the wind in California

 Always changes, and J Paul, student of the way things move,